MiczFlor/RPi-Jukebox-RFID/docs/CONFIGURE-jessie.md

 3. The vendor is called *PCPlay*.
 4. The product is called *Barcode Reader*.

-## Register your USB device for the jukebox
+## Register your USB device for the Phoniebox

 Now we know a lot about the RFID reader attached to our RPi.
-In order to use it as a controller for our jukebox, the software needs to know which device to listen to.
+In order to use it as a controller for our Phoniebox, the software needs to know which device to listen to.

 To register your device, go to the directory containing all the scripts and run the file `RegisterDevice.py`.